danilomnds/terraform-azurerm-postgresql/readme.md

 ## Specifying a version

-To avoid that your code get the latest module version, you can define the `?ref=***` in the the URL to point to a specific version.
+To avoid that your code get the latest module version, you can define the `?ref=***` in the URL to point to a specific version.
 Note: The `?ref=***` refers a tag on the git module repo.

 ## Use case